muhaiminsarker/college-calculator/README.md

 3. Output Safeties, Matches, and Reaches to different columns or buttons
 	1. Make sure that if a student is extremely out of range (meaning they have a 1300 and they are trying to get into Columbia whose 25 percentile may be a  1450, do not output it at all)
 	2. Additionally, make sure that you create a note saying that it doesn't reflect the entire story as your demographics, essays, ECs can make it more possible for you to get in.
 I am only checking based on the criteria for them to look at your application

-##### How To Use
-If you have python installed, make sure to install all dependencies needed.
-Run the following command to get all the dependencies you need within the project's directory:
-'''
-pip install requirements.txt
-'''